pap1996/prj311x_02_vn-java-desktop-contactlist/README.md

 ## Further enhancement

+These below features should be added in the future:
 - Design a feature that allow switch the group of a Contact
 - Add an attribute to show if Contact is active or inactive
 - Design a feature to export a list of Contacts in a given group or selected Contacts to a text/flat file